leafo/cloud_storage/README.md

 You'll find it labeled **Service account ID** on the service account list.
 It might look something like `cloud-storage@my-project.iam.gserviceaccount.com`.

-Now we're ready to write some code.
-Let's write a simple application that lists the contents of a bucket.
-Remember, you must have access to the bucket.
-You can create a new bucket from the console if you don't already have one.
+You can create a new client like so:

 ```lua
 local oauth = require "cloud_storage.oauth"